How Companion Care Can Positively Impact Senior Health

 What is companion care?

-How does companion care improve health?
+How can companion care improve health?

 Nutrition aside, companion care also provides the obvious: companionship.